AdvaithRavishankar/cse15l-lab-reports/pages/week-2-lab-report.md

 Then, on the terminal, type: scp WhereAmI.java cs15lwi22zzz@ieng6.ucsd.edu:~/.
 Your password will be asked and then the file will be uploaded.

-Next step, access the terminal as in step 2 and the tyoe the ls command.
+Next step, access the terminal as in step 2 and the type the ls command.
 You will see the WhereAmI.java on the list.
 Run the javac and java command, resulting in the necessary output.

 ![Step 4 Image 1](../images/lab-report-week-2/step4_1.png)